wasif1508/wasif1508.github.io/_pages/about.md

 My Interests
 ======
-My interests can be broadly summarised into:
+Some areas of my interests are:
 * Signal Processing
 * Algorithms
 * Machine Learning
-* Statistics
+* Quantum Physics, Statistics and a lot more

 I routinely participate in various Competetive Programming contests and you can find me on:
 * Codechef: [wasif1508](https://codechef.com/users/wasif1508)